Physical Interface Properties

 accounting-options]

-An interface profile specifies the information collected and written to a log file.
-You can configure a profile to collect error and statistic information for input and output packets on a particular physical interface.
+Configure an interface profile to collect error and statistic information for input and output packets on a particular physical interface.
+The interface profile specifies the information that the operating system writes to the log file.

 See Also